Manuel Uribe (obese man): Second wedding

 On 26 October 2008, after four years together, Uribe – who weighed in at 318 kg after shedding 269 kg – married his second wife Claudia from his bed.
 He said: "I am proof you can find love in any circumstances.
 It's all a question of faith.
 I have a wife and will form a new family and live a happy life."
 He was transported to the civil wedding on his specially-reinforced four-poster bed, draped with cream and gold and adorned in bright sunflowers, on the back of a truck.
 Donning a white silk shirt with a sheet around his legs, he waited to greet Claudia as she walked down a flight of stairs wearing a strapless ivory dress and a tiara in front of over 400 guests.

 Despite the publicity, his second marriage was short-lived and ended, according to Uribe's mother, some three-and-a-half years before his death in 2014.

 Death

 Uribe was hospitalized on 2 May 2014 after suffering several cardiac arrhythmias and liver failure.
 He died on 26 May 2014 at age 48 from liver failure.
-After his death, his body was cremated and his ashes were buried at an undisclosed place in Monterrey.
+After his death, his body was cremated and an urn with his ashes was kept by his mother.